Setting Up Credentials

 Adding API Key Credentials

-Modern providers use schema-driven credentials - the UI dynamically generates fields based on what the provider needs.
+Modern providers use schema-driven credentials - the credential panel dynamically generates fields based on what the provider needs.

 Example: Single-Field Credential (Resend)

-When you add a Resend credential, you'll see:
+When you add a Resend credential in the credential panel:

 API Key Field: